Endpoints

 if available.
 Filenames like memo_in_support_sj.pdf provide a strong classification signal;

-generic names like document.pdf are still accepted but add no value.POST /api/v1/check.
-Includes judge_slug,
+generic names like document.pdf are still accepted but add no value.Response fields

-district_id, document_scope, motion_type (if detected), and the full document object.
-You
+motion_type (if detected), and the full document object.
+You must add is_pro_se,

 |---|---|